Construction lead generation software on a laptop with blueprints and a hard hat at a building site.

 The price on the website isn't always the final number.
 It's important to ask about potential hidden costs before you commit to a platform.
 Some companies charge one-time fees for setup, implementation, or data migration.
 You might also find that training your team on the new software comes at an extra cost.
 Another thing to look out for is integration fees—if you need the platform to connect with your existing CRM or project management tools, there might be an additional charge.
 Always ask for a complete breakdown of all potential costs so you can accurately calculate the total investment and avoid any surprises down the road.

-Which Lead Generation Software is Right for Your Business?
+Which Lead Generation Software Is Right for You?

 Choosing the right lead generation software isn’t about finding the single “best” platform—it’s about finding the one that fits your specific business like a glove.
 The needs of a general contractor pursuing large-scale commercial projects are worlds apart from those of a specialized subcontractor focusing on residential kitchen remodels.
 The wrong tool won’t just be a waste of money; it will fill your pipeline with leads that are a poor fit, wasting your team’s valuable time on qualification and follow-up.